 Small on size, yet rather big on outdoor lighting, this Fulham garden continues its thriving daytime legacy in a nightly display of opulent illumination, extending ambience, and linking into a cosily lit kitchen.
 By utilising a four-way remote-controlled lighting system synced with the waterfall, our clients' nocturnal relaxation once the children are finally in bed, or when relishing the odd social escapade, is smoothly fine-tuned to preserve an optimal night-time setting.
 Amply downlit via Cedar cladding and through luxuriant foliage, while amplified by LED modules embedded within translucent pots and below benches, this courtyard garden metamorphoses into a radiant lightscape.

 To facilitate congeniality among the various neighbours in adjacent properties, we prepared a range of screen samples with variations in light transmittance between horizontal wood battens.
 We settled on a liberal 15mm gap, which sustained an agreeable framework, and built this linear pattern in smooth Cedar boards around the entire garden perimeter.
-These 70cm-high privacy screens add an elegant, natural material above rendered elevations, repeated on the rooftop, while subtly contrasting the hardwood detailing of the decking and bench.
+These 70cm-high privacy screens add a beautiful natural material above rendered elevations, repeated on the rooftop, while subtly contrasting the hardwood detailing of the decking and bench.
 Discreetly fixed with lost head stainless steel brads, the custom-built panels convey fine architectural detail in a feather-light appearance.

 We design countless gardens of varying scales around South West London, from Parsons Green to Chelsea, and across to Battersea, Wandsworth and Clapham.
 Developing gardens in this vast, highly cosmopolitan district often calls for planting schemes which are equally and eclectically universal, and in this Fulham courtyard garden, the uniform distribution of cardinal points in a squared outline enabled the creation of four distinct plant borders.

 Fragrant Desert willows and Mexican lilies line the south-facing elevation, contrasted by Bamboo opposite which enhances privacy.
-Gracefully flanking the water feature, a downy Japanese maple and winter-flowering scented Paperbush create striking sculptural focal points, underplanted with evergreen Sweet flags.
+Gracefully flanking the water feature, a downy Japanese maple and a winter-flowering perfumed Paperbush create striking sculptural focal points, underplanted with evergreen Sweet flags.
 A pair of variegated New Zealand flax, planted in epic curved turquoise pots, and framing the kitchen doors, completes this minimalist septet of plant species in a truly low-maintenance and highly architectural composition.

 room for detail